okansungur/quicksample/README.md

 # Telepresence :  A local development environment for a remote Kubernetes cluster
 Telepresence is an open source tool that lets you run a single service locally, while connecting that service to a remote Kubernetes cluster.

-Ngrok open your local environment to internet  ex: local jenkins  with expiration time of 2 hours https://ngrok.com/
+__Ngrok__ can use our local environment from internet. ex: local jenkins  with expiration time of 2 hours. https://ngrok.com/